 BWXT NEC has an effective environmental protection program in place which identifies and controls environmental aspects and drives continuous improvement to enhance performance and minimize risk to employees and the public.
 The facility has a well-established environmental management system to ensure effective monitoring programs are in place to achieve environmental goals and regulatory compliance.
-Environmental protection programs are compliant with:
+The environmental protection program is compliant with: